 Other sensitive information

-The emails and pop-up websites may include misspelled words and incorrect grammar.
+May include misspelled words and incorrect grammar

 “Vishing” is similar to phishing in that both are scams designed to solicit money or personal financial information from individuals.
 When a vishing scam is perpetrated, consumers receive an automated phone call or text message, allegedly from their financial institution, advising them of some fictitious problem such as validating their debit card, updating their information or a compromised credit card.
 The consumer is then asked to call a number to correct the problem.
 When they call this fraudulent number, the consumer is asked to provide private financial information such as credit and debit card numbers, PIN’s, account numbers, etc.